orb-lang/helm/doc/md/txtbuf.md

 local cl = assert(table.clone, "table.clone must be provided")

 function Txtbuf.clone(txtbuf)
-   local tb = cl(txtbuf, 3)
+   -- Clone to depth of 3 to get tb, tb.lines, and each lines local tb = cl(txtbuf, 3)
    if type(tb.lines[1]) == "string" then
       return tb:resume()